 Saturday was a slush day.
-It rained a lot: some of the water froze right away (yay, icy sidewalks!) and large pools of water accumulated everywhere (yay, soaked pants!).
-Because most drains are still blocked by the snow, streets were flooded and the general feeling was “ugh, yucky!”.
+It rained a lot.
+Some of the water froze right away (yay, icy sidewalks!) and large pools of water accumulated everywhere (yay, soaked pants!).
+Drains are still blocked by snow, streets were flooded and the general feeling was “Ugh, yucky!”

 I spent the night reinstalling Windows 7 on my computer since I caught a nasty virus earlier this week.
 Seriously, there should be a special place in Siberia or the Sahara desert for people who code viruses.
 This one slowed down my computer and kept on redirecting me to spammy websites.
 I figured it was easier to reformat my hard drive and start fresh rather than trying to get rid of it and it took me hours to back up my documents, reinstall the OS and all of my programs.

-On Sunday morning, we got our “Canadians fighting the weather” kit out: shovel, salt and gloves.
+On Sunday morning, we got our “Canadians fighting the weather” kit out—shovel, salt and gloves.
 It took me almost 20 minutes to clear the pathway to the house, the wind had blown the snow everywhere.
-I think we got close to 10 centimeters of snow this time.
+I think we got close to 10 centimetres of snow this time.

 March is always the hardest month for me.
 I don’t mind the slow descent into winter in November and December.
 I can deal with January and February because it’s cold in most temperate countries as well.
 But in March, when the rest of the world is watching the flowers bloom and enjoying warmer temperatures, we are still dealing with severe winter conditions.
 It feels like the winter is never going to end.

 And I have the nagging feeling I’m living in a giant fridge, in the freezer section.